ychuang789/labelapi/README.md

 1. model_preparing : train and validate a model with saving it to model directory, if the model cannot be trained, save the record to model_status.
 2. model_testing : test a model with a external test data.
-3. model_status : get the model status information with a target job_id.
+3. model_status : get the model status information with a target task_id.
-4. model_report : get the model report information with a target job_id.
+4. model_report : get the model report information with a target task_id.
-5. model_abort : break a task with a target job_id.
+5. model_abort : break a task with a target task_id.
 6. model_delete : delete a record in model_status, it will also wipe out the report in model_report with same task_id.
-7. model_import : input term weight file.
+7. model_import : input term weight file to a task.
 8. get_import_model_status : track the schedule of model_import.
-9. get_eval_details :
+9. get_eval_details :  return a limit query set of detail row data from a specific report of a task.
+10. get_eval_false_prediction : return a limit query set of detail false prediction row data from a specific report of a task.
+11. get_eval_true_prediction : return a limit query set of detail true prediction row data from a specific report of a task.
+12. download_details : download details prediction row data as a csv file of a specific dataset type.
+13. term_weight_add : add a single row of term weight to a task.
+14. get term weight : retrieve all term weight data from a task.
+15. term_weight_update : update a specific term weight data from a task.
+16. term_weight_delete : delete a specific term weight data from a task.
+17. term_weight_download: download whole term weight data as csv from a task.

 The total flow in brief of `create_task` is that the API will query the database via conditions and information which place by users, label those data, and output the data to a target database storing by `source_id` .
 The progress and validation information will be stored in the table, name `state`, inside the user define output schema which will be automatically created at the first time that user call `create_task` API.